-It’s been a slow September thus far at Walt Disney World.
-Low off-season attendance has resulted in the first three weeks of the month also being the 3 least busy weeks of 2022!
-This wait times report covers data for the month at Magic Kingdom, EPCOT, Hollywood Studios, and Animal Kingdom, plus predictions and a preview of what to expect for the rest of this month and October 2022.
+It’s been a slow September at Walt Disney World.
+Low off-season attendance has resulted in the first three weeks of the month also being the 3 least busy weeks of this year!
+This wait times report covers data for the month at Magic Kingdom, EPCOT, Hollywood Studios, and Animal Kingdom, plus predictions.

 This is something we’ve covered at length, again and again.
 If you’ve missed all of our posts documenting why or how Magic Kingdom is less busy on the days of parties, start by reading No, These Dates Won’t Be Busy at Walt Disney World.
 That specifically addresses the start of the party season, but applies to all dates of Mickey’s Very Merry Christmas Party through December.